andersbc/limesurvey-docker/README.md

 ## <a name="usage-demo">Usage DEMO

 *Use this workflow for demonstrating LS.
 It will fire up a local working instance of Limesurvey, in which you can create surveys, install themes, plugins, etc. The db content, installed theme and plugins will be locally persisted between container runs, as *docker volumes*.
-No code sharing in this workflow, so you can't access the code (see [Usage DEV](#usage-dev) for this).*
+No code sharing in this workflow (see [Usage DEV](#usage-dev) for that).*

 ### <a name="usage-demo-install">Install (once)